savedra1/clipse/README.md

 ```

-Passing in the `$PPID` variable as an arg to the main command allows the TUI to close the terminal session in which it's hosted on the `choose` event, simulating a full GUI experience.
-Without passing in `$PPID`, your TUI selection will still be copied to your system's clipboard, however, the terminal session will not close automatically.
+Passing in the `$PPID` variable as an arg to the main command ensures the TUI will close the terminal session in which it's hosted on the `choose` event, despite the environment in which it's called.
+Without passing in `$PPID`, your TUI selection will enter _persistent mode_ where the window will not close automatically after selection.
+The `$PPID` var is also not available in every terminal environment.
+If you find the program enters persistent mode even when passing this in you will need to find the correct var to use instead.
+EG, `$fish_pid`.

 The second command doesn't need to be bound to a key combination, but rather to the system boot to run the background listener on start-up: